Execution in Scotland

 Executing documents

 Private Client lawyers work on a large variety of matters, many of which involve written agreements that will need to be executed by the parties.
-This subtopic will provide a resource for Scottish practitioners and for those practising in England and Wales involved in cross-border transactions as it summarises the law, guidance and practice relating to execution of documents in Scotland, including in particular:
+This subtopic provides a resource for Scottish practitioners and for those practising in England and Wales involved in cross-border transactions as it summarises the law, guidance and practice relating to execution of documents in Scotland, including in particular:

 1. how valid execution is achieved by subscription